 - In December 2016, based on the Thai government’s 4.0 initiative, Robert Bosch aims to create automated valet parking by 2018.

-- In November 2014, Continental AG (Germany) opened a new automotive R&D center for Surround View system, in Lewes East Sussex (U.K.).
+- In November 2014, Continental AG (Germany) opened a new automotive R&D centre for the Surround View system, in Lewes East Sussex (U.K.).
 The Surround View system uses cameras to provide drivers with a 360-degree view of the vehicle.
-The new center will monitor the ongoing and future trends of the Surround View systems.
+The new centre will monitor the ongoing and future trends of the Surround View systems.
 Future Surround View systems will provide 3D views to the driver of the vehicle and improve situational awareness.
 The company aims to realize fully automated parking based on camera technology from 2018.

 - In February 2014, Valeo S.A.
 (France) signed a partnership agreement with Leddartech (Canada), a manufacturer of advanced detection and ranging solutions.
-The agreement enables both companies to develop an infrared sensor for obstacle detection on road and tracking functions.
+The agreement enables both companies to develop an infrared sensor for obstacle detection on-road and tracking functions.
 This partnership is in line with Valeo S.A.’s goal of developing high-end ultrasonic sensors, radar, cameras, laser scanners and software to make cars safer and more intuitive driven.

 Different governments across the world have diverse regulatory norms and conditions which are the reason local governments and municipalities are facing challenges in parking management.